Skip to main content Skip to Navigation Skip to Footer

 Benefits of active transportation

-• Improved public health and reduced healthcare costs by fighting obesity and chronic illnesses like heart disease and Type 2 diabetes.
+• Improved public health and reduced healthcare costs by fighting chronic illnesses like heart disease and Type 2 diabetes.

 • Reduction in greenhouse gasses emission by reducing your carbon footprint.